Is Now the Time to Sell Your Home?

 Business as usual may mean more distractions

-Think about what your friends and family are planning for the end of the pandemic.
-Travel, entertainment, concerts, dining out—many potential buyers frustrated by a year or more of nesting at home will be looking for places to go and people to see.
+Think about what your friends and family are planning for when the pandemic ends.
+Travel, entertainment, concerts, dining out—many potential buyers frustrated by months of nesting at home will be looking for places to go and people to see.
 That may leave less money dedicated to down payments and mortgages.

 While some potential buyers put away unprecedented amounts of personal savings over the past year, they may find other things to spend it on after a year of social distancing.
 While some will splurge on personal and luxury items, others may be spending their savings on long-delayed purchases that can no longer be put off, like new cars, home repairs, and school and professional clothing.